lmullen/lincolnmullen.com/source/_posts/2013-02-06-parsing-tei-files-in-ruby-with-nokogiri.markdown

 <!--more-->

-For experimental purposes, I downloaded the Folger Shakespeare Library's [Digital Texts][], a collection of Shakespeares Plays encoded in TEI.
+For experimental purposes, I downloaded the Folger Shakespeare Library's [Digital Texts][], a collection of Shakespeare's plays encoded in TEI.
 I choose these texts because they had each speaker marked up, as in this snippet from *[Macbeth][]*.
 For my purposes, a text that marked up names, dates, or places would be more interesting, but the principles